Amedeo Modigliani: Catalogues raisonnés

 The Modigliani estate is one of the most problematic in the art world.
 There are at least five catalogues raisonnés of the artist's work, including two volumes by Ambrogio Ceroni, last updated in 1972.
 Arthur Pfannstiel (1929 and 1956) and Joseph Lanthemann's (1970) books are widely dismissed today.
 Milanese scholar Osvaldo Patani produced three volumes: paintings (1991), drawings (1992) and one on the Paul Alexandre period (1994), while Christian Parisot has published Volumes I, II and IV (in 1970, 1971 and 1996) of a catalogue raisonné.

 In 2006, about 6,000 documents from the estate—believed to be the only ones existing—were moved permanently from France to Italy.
 Parisot, as president of the Modigliani Institut Archives Légales in Rome, had the legal right to authenticate Modigliani's work.
 In 2013, Parisot was arrested by the Italian Art forgery unit after a two-year investigation (following a largely advertised exhibition in Catania, presenting original artworks); the police seized works attributed to the artist, along with suspect authenticity certificates.

-The French art historian Marc Restellini is preparing Modigliani's catalogue raisonné.
+Over four decades, the French art historian Marc Restellini prepared a Modigliani catalogue raisonné.
+The six volume catalogue is expected to be published by Yale University Press on 21 April 2026 (ISBN 978-0-300-25676-5).
+In connection with the publication Pace plans to hold a day long symposium on 30 April 2026 titled From Myth to Method: Reimagining the Catalogue Raisonné, Inside Restellini’s Modigliani in its New York gallery.

 The Modigliani Project, headed by Dr. Kenneth Wayne, was founded in 2012 to aid in the researching of Modigliani artworks.
 As part of this endeavor the organization is preparing a new catalogue raisonné of Modigliani's artwork.